-In this post, we will explain to you everything we know so far about the Tokyo Disneyland closure including which parks, hotels and other parts of the resort are affected.
+In this post, we will explain to you everything we know so far about the Tokyo Disneyland reopening including which parks, hotels and other parts of the resort are opening back up.
 We will provide you the latest updates as this situation continues to change.

 - Disney World Closure Guide